jaclu/my_tmux_conf/README.md

 I have cloned a few to make this change, see [tmux-conf](https://github.com/jaclu/tmux-conf/) for details on what is available

-## emedded scripts
+## Backticks

-If embedded scripts are used, some considrations about the rest of the resulting conf file must be made.
+The main thing to be aware of is that if embedded scripts are used, some considerations about handling backticks must be made.

-### backticks

-Un-escaped backticks in the conf file will cause embedded scripts to fail, this goes both for tmux commands and comments.
+Any un-escaped backticks in the conf file will cause embedded scripts to fail.
+This is the case both for tmux code and comments.

-They must always be escaped with \\
+Any backtick must use \\\` notation in the final conf file.

-Just quoting it inside "" or '' will work for tmux, but will cause embedded scripts to fail, reporting an error.
+Not "\`" or '\`' otherwise the embedded script will fail to run, reporting an error.

+This means you have to double escape it in your Python code to ensure the resulting tmux conf code is correctly escaped.

+Probably the simplest thing to do is to just avoid using backticks.
+The number of attempts it took me to write this before I got all the escaping to generate the intended code was pure pain.

+For external scripts there is no backtick issue with the tmux.conf file